Product quantity cannot be greater than 99

-- Shank: The shank is the top part of the needle that fits up into the needle clamp of the sewing machine.
+- - Shank: Top part of the needle that fits into the needle clamp of the sewing machine.
 The front side of the shank is rounded, and the back side is flat.
-The flat side of the needle always goes toward the back of the machine.
+The flat side of the needle always faces the back of the machine.

-- Groove: The groove runs down the middle area of the needle, starting below the shank and ending above the needle eye.
-The groove helps guide the upper thread as you sew.
+- - Groove: Runs down the middle area of the needle, starting below the shank and ending above the needle eye.
+The groove helps guide the upper thread as it is sewn.

-- Eye: The eye is the hole through which the thread passes.
+- - Eye: Hole through which the thread passes.
 The size of the eye is proportionate to the needle size.